ministryofjustice/hmpps-prison-visits-testing-helper-api/README.md

 [![CircleCI](https://circleci.com/gh/ministryofjustice/hmpps-prison-visits-testing-helper-api/tree/main.svg?style=shield)](https://app.circleci.com/pipelines/github/ministryofjustice/hmpps-prison-visits-testing-helper-api)

 This is a Spring Boot application, written in Kotlin.
 It is a testing helper API for automated tests.
-Used by [Visits UI](https://github.com/ministryofjustice/hmpps-vsip-ui-tests).
+Used by [Visits UI Tests](https://github.com/ministryofjustice/hmpps-vsip-ui-tests).

 ## Building